flyteorg/flyte/cookbook/docs/userguide_setup.rst

 .. prompt:: bash

     pyflyte run --remote core/flyte_basics/basic_workflow.py my_wf --a 5 --b hello

 .. note::

     We're passing in the workflow inputs as additional options to ``pyflyte run``, in the above example the inputs are ``--a 5`` and ``--b hello``.
 For snake-case argument names like ``arg_name``, you can provide the option as ``--arg-name``.

+Visualizing Workflows
+^^^^^^^^^^^^^^^^^^^^^

+Workflows can be visualized as DAGs on the UI.
+However, you can visualize workflows on the browser and in the terminal by *just* using your terminal.

+To view workflow on the browser:

+.. prompt:: bash $

+   flytectl get workflows --project flytesnacks --domain development flyte.workflows.example.my_wf --version v1 -o doturl

+To view workflow as a ``strict digraph`` on the command line:

+.. prompt:: bash $

+   flytectl get workflows --project flytesnacks --domain development flyte.workflows.example.my_wf --version v1 -o dot

 .. tip::